 The Broadmoor, Colorado Springs.
 Colorado

 The majestic Rocky Mountains play second fiddle to The Broadmoor’s eye-popping trims and adornments during the holidays.
 Thousands of white lights illuminate the sprawling resort, a haven of conviviality for more than a century.
-The hotel launches the season the day after Thanksgiving with musical performances and appearances from Mr. and Mrs. Claus, not to mention a gingerbread display, which stays in place through New Year.
+The hotel launches the season the day after Thanksgiving with musical performances and appearances from Mr. and Mrs. Claus, not to mention a gingerbread display, which stays in place through New Year and a White Lights Ceremony on November 25.

 Christmas trees, garlands and fresh flowers (including poinsettias, roses, holly and mistletoe) also enliven the haven.
-Throughout the season, holiday dining menus, Wassail Tea service, culinary demonstrations, breakfasts with Santa and other moments of cheer keep guests in yuletide heaven.
+Throughout the season, holiday dining menus, shows, culinary demonstrations, indoor pickleball games and other moments of cheer keep guests in yuletide heaven.